 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-The School of Economics exchange programme offers opportunities to study in locations in:
+The School of Economics exchange programme offers opportunities to study in:

 The University's exchange programmes are spread all over the world.